libc, init, and the rootfs base

 (C) is the recommended direction.

-Rootfs-base abstraction (planned)
+Rootfs-base abstraction (partially realized)

 The shape of the abstraction: